jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-3/chapter-6b.md

 The rules of grammar are loose, vague, and indeterminate. -->

-124 Sometimes, we may mistake the proper rules of conduct when we most seriously want to act to deserve approbation.
+{{< s v="124" >}} Sometimes, we may mistake the proper rules of conduct when we most seriously want to act to deserve approbation.
 We are thus misled by that very principle which should direct us.
 In this case, it is in vain to expect that mankind should entirely approve of our behaviour.
 They cannot:
 - enter into that absurd idea of duty which influenced us, and
 - go along with any of the actions which follow from it.